LM-SAL/gaussfit-rs/docs/design-notes.rst

 taken exactly once, so the exception cannot silently go stale and the one-sided contract stays meaningful everywhere else.

-On a full MUSE run (2026-09-11) the change is close to chi-square-neutral and slightly closer to the C reference: the clean GT product is bit-identical, the gate's 0.5 % chi-square criterion is never newly violated, and roughly two thirds of the pixels whose fits change move toward C. Per-product measurements, and the provenance for the pipeline data they come from, are in ``docs/improvement-todos.md`` (B4); they are not repeated here because the MUSE pipeline data is not part of this repository.
-If a future rmpfit release fixes ``lmpar`` upstream, drop the patch and delete the exception and this section.
+``docs/improvement-todos.md`` (B4) records separate pipeline comparisons on MUSE simulation data.
+Those measurements are not an observational validation and are not part of the committed parity fixtures.
+If a future rmpfit release fixes ``lmpar`` upstream, drop the local patch after checking parity.
+Keep the exception until the corresponding row actually satisfies the normal gate: moving the same fix upstream does not by itself change that row's behavior.

 Opt-In Unconstrained-Fit Indicator
 ----------------------------------